oven-sh/security-provider-template/README.md

 # Bun Security Provider Template

+> ⚠️ **Warning**: This feature is currently unfinished but will be shipping
+> soon.
+Track progress at https://github.com/oven-sh/bun/pull/21183

 A template for creating custom security providers for Bun's package installation process.
 Security providers allow you to scan packages against your own threat intelligence feeds and control the installation flow based on security